 In most cases, people with astigmatism are born with the condition.
 Most people have some degree of astigmatism.
 It is most likely an inherited condition.
 You can develop astigmatism after having an eye disease, eye injury, or eye surgery.
 You cannot develop astigmatism from reading in low light or from sitting very close to the television.

-What Are The Symptoms of Astigmatism?
+What Are The Astigmatism Symptoms?

 Astigmatism usually causes the vision to be blurry or distorted to some degree at all distances.
 Because of this, people with astigmatism suffer from: